pgmoir/polyline/API.md

 ### polyline.fromGeoJSON(geojson[, precision])

-Takes a GeoJSON LineString feature and returns an encoded string.
+Takes a GeoJSON LineString, Polygon feature or FeatureCollection of the former listed features and returns an encoded string, or object of encoded paths.
 If not specified, precision defaults to 5.

 ### polyline.toGeoJSON(string[, precision])